-Throw two oranges into a blender, add 8 more simple whole ingredients, and enjoy healthy orange muffins that are sweetened with honey (no sugar).
-Delicious flavor, moist, and healthy - you can't go wrong!
+I'm obsessed with these muffins because you throw two oranges into a blender, add 8 more simple whole-food ingredients, and bake them into healthy orange muffins that are sweetened with honey (no sugar needed)!

 This is one of the first healthy recipes I majorly altered and fully developed to become my own, it was when I was in high school.
-I replaced white sugar with honey (similar to these banana muffins that are sweetened with maple syrup).
-I cannot tell you now where the original recipe came from that inspired my recipe, but I am thankful I came across it 10+ years ago.
+Among other changes, I replaced the white sugar with honey, similar to these banana muffins that are sweetened with maple syrup.

 Ingredients with nutrition insight and swaps

-I did a two-year nutrition program that gave me so much insight on how food is interacting with our body.
-I like to share some of this knowledge in my recipe posts as I'm passionate about giving my family food that makes them thrive, and I bet you do to.
+I did a two-year nutrition program that gave me so much insight into how food interacts with our bodies.
+I like to share some of this knowledge in my recipe posts as I'm passionate about giving my family food that makes them thrive, and I bet you do too.

-Included below are ingredient alternatives you can use if you ran out of something (because if you hate running to the store for one thing like me, I want you to still be able to make these healthy orange muffins!).
+Included below are ingredient alternatives you can use if you run out of something (because if you hate one-ingredient store runs like me, I want you to still be able to make these healthy orange muffins!).

-- The coconut oil you will need for these muffins will have to be melted.
+- The coconut oil will have to be melted for these muffins.
 Oil makes these muffins light and fluffy.
 Alternatively, you can use olive oil, grapeseed oil, or melted butter.

-- I use sea salt in this recipe (and many other recipes) as it contains more minerals that benefit the body.
-The two salt brands I buy and use regularly are Redmond or Celtic Sea Salt.
+- I use sea salt in this recipe (and many other recipes) as it contains more minerals that benefit the body than ordinary table salt.
+The two salt brands I buy and use regularly are Redmond and Celtic Sea Salt.
 Tip: Check your table salt - does it contain sugar?
 Or other additives that you didn't realize?

 - Raisins or craisins (dried cranberries) are an optional addition!
 I especially like adding craisins for the flavor combination with the orange, and it's a pretty burst of color too!